ph1p/ikea-led-obegraensad/README.md

 ---

-## Use HTTP API in Homeassistant
+## Use HTTP API in Home Assistant

-Example configuration for an automation to sett / dim the brightness to low when the sun sets.
+An example configuration for an automation to set the brightness based on the sun's position.
+Dims the display when the sun is setting.

 - Add the following code to your `configuration.yaml`:
   ```yaml